Pax Romana: Overview

-The Pax Romana is said to have been a "miracle" because prior to it there had never been peace for so many years in a given period of history.
+The Pax Romana, spanning from 27 BC to 180, stands as one of the longest enduring periods of peace in history.
 However, Walter Goffart wrote: "The volume of the Cambridge Ancient History for the years AD 70–192 is called 'The Imperial Peace', but peace is not what one finds in its pages".
-Arthur M. Eckstein writes that the period must be seen in contrast to the much more frequent warfare in the Roman Republic in the 4th and 3rd centuries BC.
-Eckstein also notes that the incipient Pax Romana appeared during the Republic, and that its temporal span varied with geographical region as well: "Although the standard textbook dates for the Pax Romana, the famous “Roman Peace” in the Mediterranean, are 31 BC to AD 250, the fact is that the Roman Peace was emerging in large regions of the Mediterranean at a much earlier date: Sicily after 210 [BC], the Italian Peninsula after 200 [BC]; the Po Valley after 190 [BC]; most of the Iberian Peninsula after 133 [BC]; North Africa after 100 [BC]; and for ever longer stretches of time in the Greek East."
+On the other hand, Arthur M. Eckstein writes that the period must be viewed in contrast to the much more frequent warfare in the 3rd and 4th centuries BC under the Roman Republic.

+Eckstein also notes that the initial Pax Romana appeared during the Republic, and that its temporal span varied upon geographical region as well: "Although the standard textbook dates for the Pax Romana, the famous 'Roman Peace' in the Mediterranean, are 31 BC to AD 250, the fact is that the Roman Peace was emerging in large regions of the Mediterranean at a much earlier date: Sicily after 210 [BC], the Italian Peninsula after 200 [BC]; the Po Valley after 190 [BC]; most of the Iberian Peninsula after 133 [BC]; North Africa after 100 [BC]; and for ever longer stretches of time in the Greek East."
+Thomas F. Madden explained the dating of 27 BC as avoiding the civil wars of the 1st century BC.
+The real origins of Pax Romana for him are in the 2nd century BC, after Rome had eliminated all of its serious military rivals and brought an unprecedented peace and prosperity to the lands of their empire.
+Tim Cornell argued that Pax Romana in the sense of the absence of major inter-state wars began in the Second century BC.
+Over the course of the last two centuries of the Republic, the character and frequency of these wars declined.
+Almost continuous warfare in the Fourth and Third centuries BC became sporadic and punctuated by long periods of peace.

 The first known record of the term Pax Romana appears in a writing by Seneca the Younger in AD 55.
 The concept was highly influential, and the subject of theories and attempts to copy it in subsequent ages.
 Arnaldo Momigliano noted that "Pax Romana is a simple formula for propaganda, but a difficult subject for research."